 - Now you have the tags complete.

-- Stamp the flowers that came in the kit around the corners.
+- Using the Garden Green ink pad, stamp the flowers around the corners.
 I used the Garden Green ink pad that came in the kit, but any green will look good!

 - Tie any leftover twine around the card piece with a bow on the side.
 (The celebrate tag ends up being too long to see any twine, so feel free to skip this step for those cards.)